Mexico & Punta Cana planningSchedule Free Consultation

 Sizing and Sourcing a Custom Men's Sherwani from India Without Leaving the US

-The 5 measurements every groom must get right, the fabric differences between Banarasi brocade and raw silk, and how to guarantee a perfect custom fit when you cannot fly to India.
+The 5 measurements every groom must get right, the fabric differences between Banarasi brocade and raw silk, and how to reduce custom-fit risk when you cannot fly to India.

-For an Indian groom planning a wedding in the United States, finding the perfect sherwani is a major milestone.
-A wedding sherwani is not just a suit — it is a structured, regal garment that must drape flawlessly across the shoulders and torso.
-The silhouette is what makes a sherwani look royal, and that silhouette depends entirely on precise measurements and expert tailoring.
+For an Indian groom planning a wedding in the United States, selecting a sherwani is an important decision.
+A wedding sherwani is not just a suit — it is a structured, regal garment whose comfort and silhouette depend on the pattern, measurements, intended layers, construction, and tailoring.

 Unfortunately, buying custom menswear online from thousands of miles away can be incredibly stressful.
 A single inch of error in a digital form can result in a jacket that is too tight across the chest or arms that are too short to move comfortably during the ceremony.
-And unlike a Western suit, a sherwani cannot be easily altered at a US tailor — the embroidery, button placement, and structured shoulder pads all need to be right the first time.
+Alteration difficulty depends on seam allowance, embroidery, button placement, structure, and the local tailor's experience, so preserve time for an in-person fitting after delivery.

-This guide breaks down the essential measurements every groom needs, how to evaluate premium Indian fabrics remotely, and how to guarantee a perfect custom fit from abroad.
+This guide breaks down the essential measurements every groom needs, how to evaluate premium Indian fabrics remotely, and how to plan for a better custom fit from abroad.
 For a broader look at the full groom outfit checklist, see our Indian wedding outfit checklist for every ceremony.

 The 5 Critical Measurements Every Groom Must Get Right